Muskanmohaniya/Muskanmohaniya/README.md

 - 👋 Hi, I’m @Muskanmohaniya
-- 👀 I’m interested in modelling, travelling and reading books
+- 👀 I’m interested in travelling and reading books
 - 🌱 I’m currently learning Btech in cse from IET Davv Indore
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me .. through linkedIn